yuvrajsingh2304/Newsletter_2023/Content/ME_PE/ME_PE.md

 ![PSB](Images/JSG.png)

 <p align=justify>
 It is great that institute is publishing the information regarding the academic and non-academic achievements and activities in the form of Newsletter every year.
-This yearly Newsletter reflect the significant outcome of the faculty, staff and students despite the pandemic COVID-19 situation.
-In these crucial moment, our primary goal is to go for safe and protective operation of the institute.
+This yearly Newsletter reflect the significant outcome of the faculty, staff and students.
 I personally and on the behalf of the department congratulate the Newsletter team for their appreciable efforts in compiling and publishing the important outcomes of the department.
 </p>

 ***Dr. Jasmaninder Singh Grewal***